 In 2016, a group of experts formed from representatives of the companies, research institutes and educational institutions of Softwarepark Hagenberg to realize the idea of a new Hagenberg event series as a common forum for inspiration, presentation, cooperation and communication internally and externally.

-The team of five, consisting of DI Thomas Führer, MSc (STIWA Group), DI (FH) Thomas Kern (FH OÖ Campus Hagenberg), DI Theodorich Kopetzky (Software Competence Center Hagenberg - SCCH), a.Univ.-Prof. Dipl-Ing.
-Dr. Josef Küng (Institute for Application-Oriented Knowledge Processing (FAW) at Johannes Kepler University) and Dr. Sonja Mündl (Softwarepark Hagenberg Management), fleshed out this idea and implemented it in 2017 in the course of several successive open events.
+The six-member team, consisting of DI Thomas Führer, MSc (STIWA Group), MMag.
+Irmgard Gmachl (Porsche Informatik GmbH), DI (FH) Thomas Kern (FH OÖ Campus Hagenberg), DI Theodorich Kopetzky (Software Competence Center Hagenberg – SCCH), a.Univ.-Prof. Dipl-Ing.
+Dr. Josef Küng (Institute for Applied Knowledge Processing (FAW) at JKU), and FH-Prof. PD DI Dr. Stephan Winkler (Softwarepark Hagenberg and FH OÖ Campus Hagenberg), pursues this idea.
+Since the year 2017, the series of events for IT experts has been implemented with several successive open events.
 In the course of lectures by invited renowned experts from business and science, the participants should learn more about current trends and the resulting IT requirements, in order to deepen selected topics in subsequent discussions and to discuss possible solutions together.

 The consensus to define an overarching guiding theme, which is highly relevant for everyone involved, was quickly found.
 The first cycle in 2017 was devoted to the topic of "Automotive Computing".
 In three pleasantly well-attended events, international experts discussed which new challenges future mobility will pose for information technology, which increasingly important role data analysis will play in the automotive sector, and how the increasing safety and security requirements for autonomous driving can be met.